italrr/canvas/README.md

 io:out 'Hello World!\n'
 ```

-Simple arithmetic operations any number of real numbers:
+Simple arithmetic operations using any number of real numbers:
 ```
 + 2 2
 [* 2 [+ 2 2]]